FairwindsOps/insights-docs/docs/installation/agent/setup.md

 (unless a cluster with that name already exists) before installing the agent.

 Here's a description of the flags above:
-* `fleetInstall` - specify if this install is using the fleet install flow
+* `fleetInstall` - Boolean - specify if this install is using the fleet install flow
-* `insights.organization` - the name your organization in Insights
+* `insights.organization` - String - the name your organization in Insights
-* `insights.cluster` - the name you want to give this cluster in the Insights UI.
+* `insights.cluster` - String - the name you want to give this cluster in the Insights UI.
 You may want to auto-generate this from your kubectl context
-* `insights.tokenSecretName` - the name of the secret where Insights will store your cluster's token.
+* `insights.tokenSecretName` - String - the name of the secret where Insights will store your cluster's token.
 We recommend `insights-token`
-* `insights.apiToken` - the admin token from your organization's `Settings` page
+* `insights.apiToken` - String - the admin token from your organization's `Settings` page

 You'll also want to set `$report.enabled` for each of the reports you want to run, as well as any other [chart options](https://github.com/FairwindsOps/charts/tree/master/stable/insights-agent)